-Functions of Human Resource Management - Recruitment & selection (Staffing) - Training & Development - Appraising - Motivating - Compensating & Benefits - Employee development.
+Functions of (HRM) Human Resource Management - Recruitment & selection (Staffing) - Training & Development - Appraising - Motivating - Compensating & Benefits.

-The role of human resource management is to plan, develop, and administer policies and programmes designed to make expeditious use of an organisation’s human resources.
+The role of human resource management is to plan, develop, and administer policies and programs designed to make expeditious use of an organisation’s human resources.
 It is that part of management which is concerned with the people at work and with their relationship within an enterprise.
-Its objectives are: Effective utilisation of human resources;
+Its objectives are:

 Desirable working relationships among all members of the organisation; and

 Maximize individual development.

 Staffing emphasizes the recruitment and selection of the human resources for an organization.
 Since staffing is a major and primary function of HR department, HR managers and hiring managers should ensure equal employment opportunities Without any discrimination based on caste, creed, race, sex and religion in staffing process, since it is constitutional and mandatory in some countries like the USA, UK and India.
 It's failure or contravenes shall invite legal action against such organization which shall sometimes leads to huge finality or closure depending upon the gravity of such contravenes.
 Equal employment opportunity principle is not applicable where rule of reservation is applicable.

 Human resources planning and recruiting precede the actual selection of people for positions in an organisation.
 Recruitment is the process of inviting qualified applicants by way of issuing notification in the newspapers, television media, online and on social networking media so as to fill up job vacancies.

 Recruitment of employees is administered by two major sources, which are recruitment of employees through internal sources and recruitment of employees through external sources.
 Internal recruitment is the process of inviting or giving chance to people relating to concern organization or giving chance to the existing employees.